How To Start An ATM Business

 Buying New ATM Machines

-However, buying new is the costliest option from an initial investment standpoint.
-A new ATM generally costs somewhere between $3,000 to $10,000.
-If you don’t have the capital to buy new, you may have to consider a used machine.
+However, purchasing new represents the highest initial investment.
+New ATMs typically cost $3,000 to $10,000.
+If capital is limited, consider used machines instead.
 You can learn more about ATM machine costs here.

 Buying Used ATM Machines